XIXIYOUNG2018/MPCD1/README.md

 Also, you can skip the pre-training， and directly use the pre-trained .cpk file to load the parameter.

-Note that MPCD can be ready for any customer data set, as long as you use the propoess_data.py to transform your data into pickle format and load the pretraining model.
+Note that MGCD can be ready for any customer data set, as long as you use the propoess_data.py to transform your data into pickle format and load the pretraining model.
 Then follow the same fine-tuning process.

 # License
-MPCD is under MIT license.
+MGCD is under MIT license.
 For use of specific models, please refer to the model licenses found in the original packages.